 The MEA Board announced that Thomas Stuckey of West Unity, Ohio, has been appointed interim executive director of Mennonite Education Agency (MEA).
 He will replace Carlos Romero who announced at the recent board meeting his intentions to transition out of MEA by the end of the summer.
 Romero has served as executive director since the formation of MEA in 2002, guiding the new agency's mission to strengthen the life, witness and identity of Mennonite Church USA through education.
-The appointment of the interim executive director will be followed by the appointment of a search committee to seek a new executive director.
+The appointment of the interim executive director.